akdataai/migrate-java-db-to-azure/step-03-migrate-database-to-azure/README.md

 # Setup Azure Database Migration Project
 Within the Azure Database Migration Service
   * Create a new Migration Project for PostgreSQL
     * Provide the project a name
     * Set the source server type as PostgreSQL
     * Set the target server type as Azure Database for PostgreSQL
     * Leave the migration activity type as "Online data migration"

     * Note in order to migrate data first the schema definition must exist in the Azure PostgreSQL database.
       * The Database Migration Service provides the instruction to do this using a PostgreSQL tool pg_dump to export the Database objects into a script
-      * The output of pg_dump can be run into Azure Database for PostgreSQL to build the schema
+      * The output script must then be run into Azure Database for PostgreSQL to create the schema
       * Export local Postgres schema into Azure Postgres

         ```bash
         # pg_dump -h 10.0.1.4 -U postgres -d postgres -s > petstore_schema.sql
         ```